 DEFINITIONS Therapy: Individual - One client.
-THERAPIST'S NAME Cougle - Two clients in a therapy room where their relationship is the focus of treatment.
+THERAPIST'S NAME Couple - Two clients in a therapy room where their relationship is the focus of treatment.
 Family - Two or more family members in the therapy room.
 Group Individual - Group therapy with the above definitions.
-SEMESTER Group Couple - Group therapy with the above definitions.
-Group Family - Group thanpy with the above definitions.
-SITE Tann - Supervised, ongoing, as defined by MFT faculty, April, 1991.
+Group Couple - Group therapy with the above definitions.
+SEMESTER Group Family - Group tharapy with the above definitions.
+SITE Team - Supervised, ongoing, as defined by MFT faculty, April, 1991.
 Hour - 50 minutes.
-Keep track of therapy minutes and at the end of the semester divide by 50. (one site per summary) Supervision: Individual Live - Supervision of your cases by a supervisor directly observing your work Individual Video - Your case(s) being viewed by a supervisor using video tope play back with 1 or 2 supervises present.
-Group Live - You participate in the supervision of others' cases being directly observed by a supervisor Geoup Video - You observe the cases of others as they are being reviewed by a supervisor with 3 to 6 in the group.
-Individual and Group Case Export Process Notes - Discussion of cases with 1 or 2 supervisees present, without presentation of video, audio, or live case material.
-Tenn - You observe and develop treatment interventions as part of a therapeutic team.
-Hours of Therapy UNIT/SYSTEM IN THERAPY For Office Use Only MODE OF THERAPY Couple imulative therapy hours in program. leginning Individual Psych ing 12 Ending Dutes: Group Psych Couple2 Psychoeducation Psych Family2 Team Team ind ^{C2} TOTAL irp Couple Team Couple % of TOTAL Team Family2
+Keep track of therapy minutes and at the end of the semester divide by 50. (one site per summary) Supervision: Individual Live - Supervision of your cases by a supervisor directly observing your work.
+Individual Video - Your case(s) being viewed by a supervisor using video tope play back with 1 or 2 supervisees present.
+Group Live - You participate in the supervision of others' cases being directly observed by a supervisor.
+Group Video - You observe the cases of others as they are being seviewed by a supervisor with 3 to 6 in the group.
+Individual and Group Case Report Process Notes - Discussion of cases with 1 or 2 supervisees present, without presentation of video, audio, or live case material.
+Team - You observe and develop treatment interventions as part of a therapeutic team.
+Hours of Therapy UNIT/SYSTEM IN THERAPY For Office Use Only MODE OF THERAPY Individual Couple TOTAL lumulative therapy hours in program.
+Beginning Psych ind 12 Individual Ending Dates: Group Psych Couple2 Psychoeducation Psych Family2